MewSoul/refined-github-ext/readme.md

 5. A - For Chromium browsers: Make sure `Developer mode` is enabled (located in the top right hand corner), click `Load unpacked` and select the folder `distribution` that has been created previously.
 5. B - For Firefox: Click on `Load Temporary Add-On...`, open the folder `distribution` that has been created previously and select `options.html`.
 6. The extension is now installed.
+7. If you install it this way, when you have to update the plugin, simply pull the latest commit for the repo, and then refresh the app from the extension page.

 ### Sponsor